WillFK/t-blondi/README.md

 It's is possible to choose the amount of channels you'd like to scrap.
 You can also apply some filters to your query.
 To do so, follow these steps:

 - at project level, create a file called `properties.json`
-- the content of the file should follow this templace:
+- the content of the file should follow this template:
 ```
 {
     "minChannelAmount" : 10,